reekKiE/CompleteSuicideManual-En/English/map_4.md

 From Osaka, take the JR Loop Line to East Tennoji station, then transfer to the Hanwa Line, which will take you to Kumatoricho Station in 30 minutes.

-There are no accommodation facilities in Kumatori Town.
+There are no accommodation facilities in Kumatori.
 If you arrive at night, or plan to rest for a night before committing suicide, you can go to HOTEL NEWyutaka in Izumisano City, which is only five minutes away from the station.
 This is a recently built high-end hotel with a nice interior decoration.
 Single rooms are 6,800 yen and double rooms are 14,000 yen, which are reasonable prices.

-If you arrive in Kumatori Town rashly, you will be confused about the geographical environment.
+If you arrive in Kumatori rashly, you will be confused about the geographical environment.
 It is best to arrive the day before, check the environment in advance, stay in this hotel, carefully plan the method and decide the location, and then commit suicide the next day.